Galaxy2022/MSDS-6306-Doing-Data-Science/ReadMe.md

 **Section 407:**

-Saqib and Edward: Unt 2
+Saqib and Edward: Unit 2
 Daniel and Ravindra: Unit 3
 Paul and Amber: Unit 4
 Neha and Fabio: Unit 5